 Again, the trade-off is that MLV isn’t very cheap.
 But, it’s very effective, that’s for sure.

-If you’ve noticed cracks or gaps in your apartment wall (for example, between the layers/sheets of drywall), then the first step to soundproofing it is to seal those gaps.
+If you’ve noticed cracks or gaps in your apartment wall or ceiling (for example, between the layers/sheets of drywall), then the first step to soundproofing it is to seal those gaps.
 Even barely noticeable ones matter.

 Acoustic caulk (or sealant) is perfect for the job.
 It’s a rubber-like material that’s both flexible and durable.
 A key benefit of acoustic caulk is that it will stay flexible and won’t crack, unlike regular caulk.